adamfowleruk/mljs/planning.md

    - Add this to My Workplaces option on non-owned workplace page load
   - Edit limited to owner of workplace

-Targets for 1.8 (Sep 2014) - Theme: Visualisations
+Targets for 1.8 (Oct 2014) - Theme: Visualisations
  - Workplace additions
   - Advanced workplace functionality
    - application wide settings